daniellmb/AQUA/README.md

 ### Page Objects

 End to end testing (aka Integration Testing) are organized using the [PageObject Pattern](https://code.google.com/p/selenium/wiki/PageObjects) and run by the [Protractor API](https://github.com/angular/protractor/blob/master/docs/api.md).
-For now End to end tests should be at the component level, one level deep of interaction (full scenarios will be left to QA).

 Page Objects can be thought of as facing in two directions simultaneously.
 Facing towards the developer of a test, they represent the services offered by a particular page.
 Facing away from the developer, they should be the only thing that has a deep knowledge of the structure of the HTML of a page (or part of a page) It's simplest to think of the methods on a Page Object as offering the "services" that a page offers rather than exposing the details and mechanics of the page.
 As an example, think of the inbox of any web-based email system.
 Amongst the services that it offers are typically the ability to compose a new email, to choose to read a single email, and to list the subject lines of the emails in the inbox.
 How these are implemented shouldn't matter to the test.